Kaws: Products and commercial collaborations

-In May 2018, Kaws installed two 26-foot tall Companion and BFF sculptures at a shopping complex in Changsha, China.

-In October 2019, Kaws unveiled "WAITING", a sculpture in Greenpoint, Brooklyn located in front of 21 India Street.

-In July 2021, Kaws collaborated with Travis Scott.

-In July 2022, Kaws collaborated with J-Hope, one of the members of BTS, for his solo album cover.
+In October 2019 KAWS unveiled "Waiting", a sculpture in Greenpoint, Brooklyn located in front of 21 India Street.
+In July 2021, KAWS collaborated with Travis Scott.
+In October 2021, the KAWS Skeleton outfit was released in Epic Games' Fortnite: Battle Royale in collaboration with KAWS.
+KAWSPeely, a second outfit based on the character Peely, was released in July 2022.
+In July 2022 KAWS collaborated with J-Hope, one of the members of BTS, for his solo album cover.
 The 2022 release of General Mills' Monster Cereals features box art by Kaws.

-Controversy
+In April 2023, KAWS collaborated with the Brooklyn Nets to release their 2023/24 City Edition Jerseys for the upcoming NBA season.
+In July 2025 KAWS reunited with Clipse, designing their Let God Sort Em Out album cover.

+On September 16, 2025, Uniqlo announced that KAWS would become their first Artist in Residence, which would involve overseeing future art projects and collaborations.

+In October 2025, KAWS collaborated with AllRightsReserved to release a limited-edition set of Sesame Street vinyl figures featuring characters such as Elmo, Big Bird, and Oscar the Grouch.

+KAWS Album controversy

-Comic book artist Bill Morrison felt "ripped off" by Kaws' 2005 work The Kaws Album because the work was simply a "traced interpretation of my Simpsons Yellow Album" (released in 1998 and signed by Matt Groening), which itself was a parody of the cover art for the Beatles album Sgt.
+Comic book artist Bill Morrison felt "ripped off" by KAWS' 2005 work The KAWS Album because the work was simply a "traced interpretation of my Simpsons Yellow Album" (released in 1998 and signed by Matt Groening), which itself was a parody of the cover art for the Beatles album Sgt.
 Pepper's Lonely Hearts Club Band replaced with characters from the Simpsons.

-Criticism

-In response to the sale of "The yes he did KAWS Album" at Sotheby's, Anny Shaw wrote that KAWS has not moved on from being a street artist, and that his work is conceptually bankrupt.
+In response to the sale of The KAWS Album at Sotheby's, Anny Shaw wrote that KAWS has not moved on from being a street artist, and that his work is conceptually bankrupt.
 M. H. Miller views Brian Donnelly's career in light of the current state of the art world, where contemporary works are less about cultural value than providing a place to invest the wealth of billionaires.
-KAWS is given credit for being modest about his work and admitting that it is not worth the high prices brought upon resale.
+KAWS is given credit for being modest about his work by claiming that it is not worth the high prices brought upon resale.